 Our Hollywood Studios 1-Day Itinerary is an efficient touring plan for what attractions, shows, and dining we’d do in our ideal day at the park.
 This itinerary is how we’d recommend experiencing all of the, what we consider, Hollywood Studios essentials.
 While other touring plans are more focused on fitting in every attraction in one day, we’ll be more focused on how to have the best day possible.
 Instead of constantly running from attraction to attraction, this plan will also have you enjoying some of the little things that make Hollywood Studios special.
 Yes, we’ll get to the majority of the attractions but some are left behind in favor of, what we consider, better options.
 If you are more ride focused then check out our Hollywood Studios attractions rankings.
 We also have entertainment, table-service and counter-service rankings to help out your trip planning.
 We’ve made it through our Disneyland, California Adventure, Magic Kingdom and Epcot itineraries with more coming soon!

 I debated whether doing a Hollywood Studios itinerary was worth it currently.
 We don’t even recommend staying in Hollywood Studios for a full day so a 1-day itinerary seems counter-intuitive.
 Since this was next in the logical line of park itineraries, I persevered and made up this plan.
-Like a few other parks, Hollywood Studios will look significantly different in about a year.
-There are new attractions, restaurants, shows and lands opening that should make for a credible park experience.
+Star Wars: Galaxy’s Edge is now open and makes a full day much easier.
+Mickey and Minnie’s Runaway Railways is coming early next year and the park will definitely improve.
 As always, we’ll try to update this post if/when need be.

-Changes coming to the park don’t really help us in the here and now, instead they’re more of a hassle to park goers.
-While this itinerary will cover a full day, this could easily be fit into an afternoon and evening.
+While this itinerary will cover a full day, this could easily be fit into an afternoon and evening save for the Rise of the Resistance rope drop.
 For as much flack as I give the park, there are some great areas to visit at night.
 All this to say, if you’re trying to make the day at Hollywood Studios a little shorter, sleep in or start the day in another park.
 Come here after an early lunch and there will still be plenty of time to fit in all of the essentials.
 If there’s interest in a half-day itinerary then I’d be happy to oblige, let me know in the comments.

 There are many different factors that go into a theme park day, so we do have to keep this plan somewhat general.
 I don’t know how busy the park will be when you visit, whether you were able to reserve the FastPasses we suggested, where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
 Frankly, you should be able to get everything done in Hollywood Studios regardless of most factors.
 I would recommend staying on-site at Disney World as you are able to reserve FastPasses further in advance and the transportation is simpler.
 If you are extremely Hollywood Studios focused (you shouldn’t be) and the budget allows, staying at the Yacht or Beach Club, Boardwalk Resort, Swan & Dolphin or Caribbean Beach Resort would be ideal.
 If not, don’t worry.
 Just get to the park before opening one way or another.
 On to the plan!